-Should you find yourself in the area, follow the signs for Fort Miley and look to the left of the main trail for an zaccess road.
+Today, it remains vacant and hidden from view thanks to its surrounding trees.
+Should you find yourself in the area, follow the signs for Fort Miley and look to the left of the main trail for an access road.

-The lookout station now owned by the Golden Gate National Recreation Area, and plans are being developed for the possible preservation of the building.
+The lookout station is now owned by the Golden Gate National Recreation Area, and plans are being developed for the possible preservation of the building.